scantist-ossops-m2/django-anymail/docs/esps/brevo.rst

-2. If you are using Anymail's status tracking webhook, go to Brevo's dashboard (under `Transactional > Email > Settings > Webhook`_), and change the end or the URL from ``.../anymail/sendinblue/tracking/`` to ``.../anymail/brevo/tracking/``.
+2. If you are using Anymail's status tracking webhook, go to Brevo's dashboard (under `Transactional > Email > Settings > Webhook`_), and change the end of the URL from ``.../anymail/sendinblue/tracking/`` to ``.../anymail/brevo/tracking/``.
 (Or use the code below to automate this.)

     In your :ref:`tracking signal receiver function <signal-receivers>`,